dgtized/autostereogram/README.markdown

 Browse to localhost:3000 and everything should be happy.

-## Other Stuff
+## License

-Author: Charles L.G.
-Comstock (dgtized@gmail.com)
-License: Copyright 2010-2016 by Charles L.G.
-Comstock, released under MIT License
+Copyright 2010-2016 by Charles L.G.
+Comstock (dgtized@gmail.com), released under MIT License